saralenzi/rheoConvective/README.md

 # rheoConvective
-# FV infinite Pr  Rayleigh-Bénard Solver
+# FiniteVolume  infinite-Pr  Rayleigh-Bénard Solver
 ---------------------

 OpenFOAM code which integrates the Rayleigh-Bénard convection equations in the Boussinesq approximation.